So, What Exactly Is a Grommet?

 Tiny, but powerful rings, our grommets work in tandem with hems to help reinforce banner material.

-For example, on a vinyl banner, a heat welded hem with grommets is typically added every 2-4 feet.
+For example, on a customized banner from Banners.com, a heat-welded hem with grommets is typically added every 2-4 feet.

 These precious little rings help prevent the material edges from tearing while maintaining a clean aesthetic.
 This strengthening method adds to the lifespan of your banner.